This article has links to products and services we love, which we may make commission from.

 Check out more things to do in Florida with this bucket list guide.

-Miami Beach for Sand, Watersports and Partying
+Miami for Shopping, Watersports and Partying

 It’s no surprise that Miami features in this guide to college spring break locations!

-Miami Beach is a let loose vacation destination that will help you say goodbye to the semester and hello hangover.
+Miami is a let loose vacation destination that will help you say goodbye to the semester and hello hangover.

 Enjoy temperature highs of 83°F and lows of 57°F.

-Things to do at Miami Beach
+Things to do at Miami

 - Buy liquor and get lit.
 Grab a spot on the sand and remember to top up on sunscreen.